jorisroovers/gitlint/docs/contributing.md

 We'd love for you to [contribute to gitlint](https://github.com/jorisroovers/gitlint).
-Just create an issue or open a pull request and we'll get right on it!
+Just create an issue or open a pull request.
+Sometimes it takes a while for me to get back to you (this is a hobby project), but rest assured that we read your message and appreciate your interest!
 We maintain a [wishlist on our wiki](https://github.com/jorisroovers/gitlint/wiki/Wishlist), but we're obviously open to any suggestions!